vigarov/new_ml_prefetching/data/data/fltrace.md

 # (Optional) Part III - extending the kernel to get more data

-(i386 and x86_32 only)
+(i386 and x86_64 only)

 By default, `userfaulfd` (which is the mechanism used by `fltrace` to capture page faults) does not include the instruction pointer of the program at fault time in its `uffd_msg` passed to the userfaultfd handler (see `struct uffd_msg`'s `arg.pagefault` in the kernel's /include/uapi/linux/userfaultfd.h definition).
 Executing the barebones `fltrace` version as above will therefore yield a value of `0` for the `ip` field (if you inspect the code, you will indeed notice that it isn't populated anywhere).

 Although this hasn't been documented anywhere for `fltrace`, we suspect the authors of the tool have used their [eden uffd-include-ip kernel patch](https://github.com/eden-farmem/eden/tree/master/kernel) to alleviate this.
-Since we want a more complete dataset, we extend this idea by including the whole `struct pt_regs` page fault data structure inside the `uffd_msg`.
-A guide to getting our custom kernel to built can be found [here](TODO:not created yet).
+Since we want a more complete dataset, we extend this idea by including the whole `struct pt_regs`  - the registers from the fault frame obtained at page fault time - inside the `uffd_msg`.
+A guide to getting our custom kernel to built can be found [here](kernel.md).

 Once the custom kernel has been installed, you can switch on the `reg_extending` branch of [our fltrace fork](https://github.com/vigarov/fltrace) :
 ```sh